danzllab/LICONN/Distortion_analysis/Readme.md

 # Distortion analysis

-This is the distortion analysis presented in the "Light-microscopy based dense connectomic reconstruction of mammalian brain tissue"[1].
-For distortion analysis details, see LICONN [1] Methods.
-The code was adapted from previously published methods by the Chen group [2] with the relevant code: https://github.com/Yujie-S/Click-ExM_data_process_and_example.git.
+Distortion analysis for LICONN, published in the manuscript "Light-microscopy based connectomic reconstruction of mammalian brain tissue"[1].
+For details, see the Methods section of the LICONN manuscript.
+The code was adapted from previously published methods by the Chen group [2] with the relevant code available at: https://github.com/Yujie-S/Click-ExM_data_process_and_example.git.

 ## Contents:
 ### Scripts: